 + Lettuce Mix

 + Collard Greens

 The following crops are available for U-Pick:

-+ Hot Peppers – NEW!
++ Hot Peppers – LAST CHANCE!
 Hot Peppers are in the 7th field on the right side.
-The row with Hot Peppers will be clearly marked with a U-Pick sign.
-We collect data on the harvests of other pepper varieties, so ONLY HOT PEPPERS may be U-Picked at this time!
-See map image below.
+The row with Hot Peppers is on the far side of the field, closest to Nicholasville Road.

-+ Eggplant – NEW!
++ Eggplant – LAST CHANCE!
 Eggplants are in the 7th field on the right side.
-This is the same field as Hot Peppers.
-Again, other peppers between eggplant and the hot peppers are NOT for U-Picking!
-See map image below.
+This is the same field as Hot Peppers, but they are in the first row closest to the parking lot.

 Please refrain from driving your vehicles to the fields as we often need the drive-rows for tractors and you may not be aware of irrigation crossing the drive-rows that should not be driven upon.

 Please remember to bring your own pruners or scissors for harvesting U-Pick items!